Cognoscan/condense_db/schema.md

 	types here, it will fail validation.
 - `types`: Array of data types.
 Each named type can be referred to as a type in the `required`, `optional`, and `entries` arrays.
 It may also be referred to by other types in the `types` array.
+A type *may not* be aliased; that is, a type may not consist solely of a reference to another type.
 - `unknown_ok`: Boolean indicating if unknown fields are allowed in the document.